AddyLopez/mini-microservices-app/README.md

 ## Description

-A mini microservices app, using React, Express, and NodeJS.
+A mini microservices app using React, Express, and NodeJS.

 The application enables the user to create posts and add comments to posts.
 It displays user-created data ("read" functionality in CRUD terms), and it moderates comments with a "pending," "approved," or "rejected" status based on an arbitrary flagged word (e.g. "orange").
 An event bus communicates between the different layers of the app to prevent direct interdependence between services.